ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 ## Handling your errors

-* Rust is *intentionally strict*: when failue modes happen, you have to decide how to handle them *right there*
+* Rust is *intentionally strict*: when failure modes happen, you have to decide how to handle them *right there*
 * Recall:
   * `Option<T>` gives you information on if your operation produced something or nothing
   * `Result<T, E>` lets you know if something succeeded or something else (`E`) happened
 * We can propagate the appropriate error context by transforming one into the other and vice versa